vincedarley/cewe-layout/docs/PHOTOBOOK_STRUCTURE.md

 | Last-1 | N-2 | `normalpage` | Last content page | **PDF Page N-1** |
 | Last | 0 | `emptypage` or `EMPTY` | Inside back cover (blank page) | **Not in PDF** | Page N-1

+**Notes**:
-**Note**: The back cover fullcover page (1st in list) contains both back cover AND front cover areas positioned on the same spread.
-And the 4th "0" empty page is where the contents of page 1 actually goes in xml, using the usual x-offset aspect applied to the contents of any odd-numbered page (and the front cover).
-Finally since pages have two sides (!), the last page N-1 here must be an odd number.
+- The back cover fullcover page (1st in list) contains both back cover AND front cover areas positioned on the SAME spread.
+The backcover is the left side of the spread and the front cover is the right side of the same spread.
+- The 4th "0" empty page (just before page 1) is where the contents of page 1 actually goes
+- In xml, using the usual x-offset is applied to the contents of any odd-numbered pagenr (and the front cover) - i.e. to all of the right-side pages - this is what makes that contents appear on the right side - simply the fact that their x-coordinates are >= half the size of the spread.
+- Finally since pages have two sides (!), the last page N-1 (inside back cover) here MUST be an odd number.
 Our spreads are 0 & 1, 2 & 3, ...., N-2 & N-1.
+However pagenr="N-1" will not appear in the XML, since pagenr="0" is used for that last right hand side of the spread.

 ### Key Points